joeyb1901/FlightRankings/README.md

 INPUT FILE FORMATTING:

 On the active sheet of the .xlsx workbook (usually called 'Sheet1') input the rankings of each flight.
-Row 1 is the name of the member with their rankings below.
-Column 1 is used to number the rows.
+Row 1 (starting with column B) is the names of the members with their rankings below.
+Column A (starting with row 2) is just numbers for reference.

-Example:

-Members Williams  Johnson   Rodriguez
-1       Johnson   Rodriguez Rodriguez
-2       Williams  Williams  Johnson
-3       Rodriguez Johnson   Williams

 Let me know if anyone puts this to use and how it works out!
 Enjoy.